 At the end of the day, it’s all about your workflow and what suits you best.
 Have the budget for an initial investment and an office that doesn’t mind sharing?
 Get a copier.
 Need maximum uptime and versatility?
 Go the printer route.
 The important thing is to go in with both eyes open, knowing what costs will inevitably arise from your chosen strategy.

 Of course, you can always try for the best of both worlds and try a blended approach with a managed print program.

 Many of our clients prefer to designate a copier for large jobs and maintain a number of satellite desktop printers to supplement it and improve office workflows.
 While initially this may seem like inviting two sets of costs, with a managed print program it actually allows for a streamlining of budgets:

 - Copiers and printers costs can be blended to ensure a more efficient cost-per-page for all printing.

 - Printers can serve as backups in case of unforeseen copier downtime.

 - Printer service is covered under the managed print agreement, reducing replacement costs.

 - Service and supplies are taken off of IT’s plate.

 - Hardware costs are made easily budgetable as a reasonable monthly payment.

 If you’re interested in the benefits of a managed print program, we’d love to discuss it.
-At Applied Imaging, we take the time to conduct a thorough print study of our client’s entire range of printers.
+At Applied Innovation, we take the time to conduct a thorough print study of our client’s entire range of printers.
 Not only can this information help you select the appropriate device for any given application, a managed print program can help you continually manage your devices to extend their life and give you the best overall bang for your buck.